wbrozonowicz/wbrozonowicz.github.io/_posts/2022-02-04-react-app-camera-use.md

 ```

-That's all - now You wil have base64 string in your app state, ready to further usage.
+That's all - now You will have scanner of barcodes in Your React app!

 Some other options - check docs:
 https://www.npmjs.com/package/react-webcam